At The Paul Merage School of Business, students must satisfy four groups of degree requirements in order to earn a baccalaureate degree from UCI.

 The International Business Requirement can be satisfied in one of the three following ways:

-Complete one of the following courses offered at UCI.
+1. Complete one of the following courses offered at UCI.
+Taking one of these courses can also fulfill one course requirement for their respective emphasis.

 EAP offers over 400 program options in over 40 countries.